-Safety for people on bikes is one of the biggest considerations for cycleway design.
+Safety for people on bikes is one of the biggest considerations.
 The NZ Transport Agency criteria specify that bike lanes must be appropriate for the type of street.

 On quieter streets with less traffic and slower speeds, we have opted for simpler solutions such as painted bike lanes between parked cars and traffic, or sharrow road markings where bikes and cars can more easily share the road.